-Law firms can use commercial litigation funding from Curiam to:
+Law firms can use commercial Legal Litigation Financing from Curiam to:

 - Generate hourly revenue for the firm in cases where the firm is working on a full or partial contingency;

 - Pay out-of-pocket litigation expenses; and